aaugustin/myks-gallery/README.rst

         'standard': (768, 768, False),
     }

-You may double these sizes for better results on retina displays.
+You may double these sizes for better results on high DPI displays.

 ``GALLERY_RESIZE_OPTIONS``
 ..........................

 Default: ``{}``

-Dictionary mapping image formats names to to dictionaries of options for PIL's ``save`` method.
-Options are described for each file format in PIL's handbook.
+Dictionary mapping image formats names to to dictionaries of options for Pillow's ``save`` method.
+Options are described for each file format in Pillow's documentation.

 The following a reasonable value for high-quality thumbnails and previews::